 First thing first, welcome!
 Signing up for SunDo is easy and simple.
-All you need to do is to download the app, choose the Farmer option and complete the online registration form.
-A SunDo representative will contact you up to a week after to verify the details.
+All you need to do is download the app and register as a Farmer.
+After you will finish the online registration form, a SunDo representative will contact you up to a week after to verify the details.
 And meanwhile, it is time to work on your personal profile!

 As a farmer, you do not pay volunteers for their work, but you will be charged a matching fee by SunDo for each volunteer who has registered and arrived an activity.
-Matching fees vary according to the size of the group and are an average of 10₪ per volunteer per day.
+Matching fees vary according to the size of the group and are approximately ₪20 per volunteer per day.
 Volunteers do not pay to use the app.

 The SunDo volunteers are private individuals from all over the country and from a variety of backgrounds.
 Generally, the volunteers have no prior experience in farm work.
 However, you can learn about the volunteers from their personal profile and from the list of their previous activities.

 The app has no limit for the amount of activities that can be opened, and we encourage every farmer to use it as much as possible.
 However, in order not to damage the system’s credibility and the volunteers’ user experience, farmers are expected not to open idle activities or activities that are likely to be canceled.

-Activity that includes lodging in the night before is a great way to ensure the timely beginning of the day activities (particularly if it is scheduled to begin early).
+Activity that includes lodging in the night before is a great way to ensure the timely beginning of the day activities (particularly if it is scheduled early in the morning).
 Also, the lodging itself is an attraction for many volunteers and will make you a more attractive host.
-SunDo does not hold minimum requirements for living and sleeping conditions, however, in order to ensure a good experience for all parties it is very important to fairly specify in the activity page the conditions available to volunteers in order to avoid misunderstandings and unpleasantness.
+SunDo does not hold minimum requirements for living and sleeping conditions, however, in order to ensure a good experience for all parties it is very important to fairly specify the conditions available to volunteers in order to avoid misunderstandings and unpleasantness.

 In the event that you are opening the activity, the activity will be circulated in the app and volunteers will be able to register to it.
 In this case, you cannot select among the registered volunteers.
 However, if you anticipate a compatibility problem with one of the volunteers, we recommend you raise the issue in person and make sure that there is no expectation mismatch.
 A farmer who is interested in inviting specific volunteers can do so from the volunteer applications where individuals and groups offer themselves for work on certain dates and areas.